 If you are planning a trip to Dauphin Island, Alabama anytime soon, here are 5 things you need to know!

-When we first booked our vacation house through Vacasa (which I highly recommend), we didn’t really know a lot about the area other than it is perfect for someone wanting to get away from the hustle and bustle of it all.
+When we first booked our vacation house through Vacasa, we didn't really know a lot about the area.
+We had heard that it was perfect for someone wanting to get away from the hustle and bustle of it all.

-We stayed there a whole week so we learned a few tricks of the trade that I thought I would share with you — just in case you are going to spend some time visiting Dauphin Island as well.
+We stayed there a whole week.
+While there, we learned a few tricks of the trade that I thought I would share with you.
+These will come in handy in case you are going to spend some time visiting Dauphin Island as well.

 5 Things You Need to Know if You Visit Dauphin Island